muu01/fonts/README.md

 A personal font backup repository — collected and stored here after setting up a new MacBook.

-Some of the world's best open source fonts are hosted right here on GitHub.
-For all you typographers, here are some favorites ranging from system classics to coding typefaces and decorative display fonts.

 ## Note on Licensing

 These fonts come from a variety of sources and may carry different licenses.
 Before using any font from this repository — especially in commercial projects — please check the individual license for that font.
 Some are free for personal use only, some are trial versions, and some are fully open source.